geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 That was before you have some cost function to do some least bufferize.
 Everything was super slow.
 Super slow.

 ##### **Geohot** [[00:15:33](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=933)]
 Well, before I had any cost function, what it was doing is it was creating lots and lots of buffers, which lots and lots of buffers can be slow, but it's a fixed overhead slower.
-You can really see this with two gems.
-You can really see this with A, like A at B at C. So if you don't do any bufferizations of the intermediate, you end up with...
+You can really see this with two GEMMs.
+You can really see this with A, like A at B at C. So if you don't do any bufferizations of the intermediate, you end up with..

 ##### **Geohot** [[00:16:02](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=962)]
 Recomputing everything in the first matrix multiply n times.
 So you can do a full bufferize.

 ##### **Geohot** [[00:16:14](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=974)]
-You can do A, A at B, store that in a buffer, and then do the thing stored at C. And that's a full, normally how you do two sequential gems.
+You can do A, A at B, store that in a buffer, and then do the thing stored at C. And that's a full, normally how you do two sequential GEMMs.
 But you can also do a partial bufferize.
 We only store one row.
 And this is also correct.
 And there's logic to do that.
 That's like the range of high equals two stuff, but we don't even need to get any of that stuff working yet.

 ##### **Geohot** [[00:16:42](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=1002)]
-But that's...
+But that's..
 The whole point of this is to eventually enable things like that.
 Let's continue with range of high four.

 ##### **Geohot** [[00:16:52](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=1012)]
 Yep.
 So part four, put in buffers for bufferize.
 It converts the bufferize uop into super.
 It stores to actual buffers.
 It actually creates the buffer at this point.
 And then there's a bunch of logic for assign.
 Yeah, there's some hacks in there.
 Some stuff in there could kind of be changed.
 But the forced reshapes are there.
 I don't think we actually need those.
-And then...
+And then..
 Yeah, so we'll get to that later.
 And then part five splits into kernels.
 So part five is pretty much the same logic as the old thing, which just says every store to global needs to be in its own kernel.
 I also added something this morning to renumber the ranges in the kernels, because all these ranges have global numbers.
 So in each kernel, I renumber them to be a local version of the number.
 And this allows the deduper to work.

 ##### **Geohot** [[00:17:49](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=1069)]
 This also converts the buffers into defined globals.
 Yeah.
 So I'm going to do a little bit of a test here.
 And then I'm going to do a little bit of a test here.
 And then the big function at the bottom, get range if I map.